Automattic/sensei/CONTRIBUTING.md

 ## Automated tests

-The automated tsts for Sensei LMS can be run locally.
+The automated tests for Sensei LMS can be run locally.
 Please see our [test instructions](https://github.com/Automattic/sensei/tree/trunk/tests#readme) to run the unit tests on your machine.

 ## Code Guidelines